On Computing the Minkowski Difference of Zonotopes: Introduction

 Zonotopes are also used to rigorously estimate the states of dynamical systems as an alternative to observers that optimize with respect to the best estimate, such as Kalman filters.
 One of the first works that uses zonotopes for state-bounding observers is \cite{Combastel2003}.
 As with reachability analysis, this work has been extended to nonlinear systems in \cite{Alamo2003,Combastel2005} and systems with uncertain parameters \cite{Le2013}.
-A further application of zonotopes for continuous dynamic systems is model-predictive control with guaranteed stability \cite{Bravo2006}.
+More recent work is compared and surveyed in \cite{Althoff2021c}.
+A further application of zonotopes for continuous dynamic systems is model predictive control with guaranteed stability \cite{Bravo2006}.
 Advances in using zonotopes for control and guaranteed state estimation are summarized in \cite{Le2013b}.

 In computer science, zonotopes are used as abstract domains in abstract interpretation for static program analysis \cite{Gaubolt2006}, whose implementation details can be found in \cite{Ghorbal2009}.
 An extension of zonotopes with (sub-)polyhedric domains can be found in \cite{Ghorbal2010}.
 Further extensions of zonotopes exist, but for the brevity of the literature review, they are not presented.
 Zonotopes are also used in automated theorem provers as a set representation \cite{Immler2015a}.
 Finally, zonotopes are used as bounding volumes to facilitate fast collision detection algorithms \cite{Guibas2005}.